DataDog/datadog-api-client-python/docs/v2/UsersApi.md

 # **list_user_permissions**
 > PermissionsResponse list_user_permissions(user_id)

-Get a user permissions

 Get a user permission set.
 Returns a list of the user’s permissions granted by the associated user's roles.

 ### Example